 Supply Chain Attacks

-Due to the SolarWinds hack, which was a supply chain attack, Garrison explained, we are seeing more activity from group that executed that attack, Garrison explained. specifically targeting government-associated companies.
+Due to the SolarWinds hack, which was a supply chain attack, we are seeing more of those attack behaviors from other cyber criminals.
+Now, we are seeing even more attacks targeting government-associated companies.

 Prediction – Cloud Attacks Will Increase